Cooking, cleaning, parenting, repeat. The mundane routine of my felt like one of those long seasons of waiting.

 Then, you do it all over again.

 Now, I realize life is about both, but mostly the waiting.
-That’s where faith and trust and dependence, and preparation for the ride happens.
+That’s where faith, trust, dependence, and preparation for the ride happens.